 Locate and read the various guidance for documenting violations.
 The necessary information will be contained in NRC manual chapters and regional or office instructions.

+Review flow charts in Figure 1, 2, and 3 of IMC 0612, Appendix B and understand when an issue is documented in the following categories: an unresolved item, a violation for which enforcement discretion is exercised, a traditional enforcement violation, a finding with a cross-cutting aspect, and as a licensee-identified non-cited violation in Section 4OA7.

 Select recently completed inspection reports prepared in your region or office that contain: 1) an NRC-identified finding, 2) an NRC-identified violation, and 3) a licensee-identified violation.
 Compare the inspection report format and content to the report preparation guidance contained in either NRC IMC 0612 or IMC 0615 and to any applicable regional or office guidance.
 Through review of the guidance, as well as conversations with the report author, verify that the report was prepared in accordance with the requisite report preparation guidance.